Dean Smith (footballer, born 1971): Sheffield Wednesday

 He joined First Division side Sheffield Wednesday in February 2003, then managed by Chris Turner.
 The "Owls" were relegated at the end of the season, having finished in 22nd place, four points below Stoke City.
 He was appointed club captain in the summer, however, Wednesday struggled in the Second Division and finished just three points above relegated Grimsby Town.
 Smith played 48 games in 2003–04, scoring one goal.
 The club then had a clear out of personnel, and Smith was one of 13 players to depart Hillsborough.
 He had scored one goal in 62 appearances for Wednesday.

 Port Vale

-In July 2004, he signed for Martin Foyle's Port Vale.
+In July 2004, he signed for Port Vale after impressing manager Martin Foyle on a trial basis.
 He played 13 League One games and two cup games for the "Valiants" in 2004–05, before he ended his playing days in January 2005 when he left Vale Park to become youth team coach at his old club Leyton Orient.